Klipper3d/klipper/docs/Config_Reference.md

 #   completes.
 See docs/Command_Templates.md for G-Code format.
 Do not
 #   issue any commands here that move the toolhead.
 The default is to
 #   not run any special G-Code commands on deactivation.
+#drop_first_result: False
+#   Set to `True` will probe one extra time and remove the first
+#   sample from calculation.
+This can improve probe accuracy for
+#   printers that have an outlier first sample.
 ```

 ### [bltouch]